CACE Seminar Reflections

 I joined the CACE faculty seminar on “Theater as a Way of Knowing” in part because of shame.
 For years, I’ve asked my students to bravely perform in front of their classmates while I, one who has not been on a stage since childhood, sit comfortably in the audience.
 I wondered, “Could I perform as my students do?”
 “If I did, would it change the way I view my students’ work, my assignments, and my relationship with my students?”

 What I learned through the CACE seminar, above all, is that theater is an embodied means of knowing.
 After one of our “workout” exercises, I found myself wondering, “How would Beatrice stand, or drink from a cup, or fidget?
 What would her physical response be when Benedick enters the room?”
 And to answer these questions, I had to move my own body, to think about the roles I play every day in my life, to associate with Beatrice and to advocate for her, because, as Mark Lewis to aptly put it, “You can’t ‘play’ anyone you can’t love.
-Love and judgement cannot coexist.”
+Love and judgment cannot coexist.”

 Similarly, I learned that theater-going is also a physical, rather than purely intellectual, act.
 Before seeing Tracy Letts’s play Mary Page Marlowe at the Steppenwolf Theater, our leader Michael Stauffer asked us to notice moments in the play that cause us to “lean in.”
 This is a proposition I never would have considered posing to my literature students, but it is keenly attuned to how our bodies react to our surroundings, our emotions, and our memories.